glhr/rasa_project/user_data/user_data.md

 - are the fruits ripe
 - with a detailed description of the shape of the object and its colour with terms matching its data base
 - by showing it the right thing to do
+- what's up man robot what do you prefer?

 ## intent:find